c-u-i/intro-java/lesson1/exercise3.md

 Now we see two new files as a result of the compiling.

-So far we said, that the compiler takes our source code file and creates from it a new computer-readable file.
+So far we can say that the compiler takes our source code file and creates from it a new computer-readable file.

 However, as you can see, that was not fully true: the Java compiler creates a new computer-readable file for each class that we defined in our source code file!